SalvationDevelopment/Salvation-Development-Charter/README.md

 - Easy internal update system

-Due to these required features the Salvation seeks to re-implement YGOPro in the browser with JavaScript.
+Due to these required features the Salvation seeks to re-implement YGOPro and DuelingNetwork in the browser with JavaScript.

 Contributing and/or Becoming Staff
 =============================